harsh1102/vagrant_ansible/README.md

-# Vgarnat
+# Vagrant

-vagrant app using ansible to run flask app in docker
+vagrant app using ansible to run flask app in docker.

-## Installation
+## Prerequisite

 1) Install virtual box